Learning Express Toys

 Learning Express Toys, incorporated in 1987 as Learning Express, Inc., is a specialty toy, game and book retailer and franchisor headquartered in Devens, Massachusetts, United States.
 The company franchises specialty toy stores in the United States, each locally owned and operated.
-It also operates online at learningexpress.com.

 History

 Sharon DiMinico, chair of the Board of Directors and parent of two children at Groton Community School, proposed a business plan in 1987 for the school to open a specialty toy store in order to prevent tuition increases.
 Later that spring, the school opened the first Learning Express in Acton, Massachusetts, and, six months later, Sharon opened the first store owned by Learning Express, Inc. in Needham, Massachusetts.
 Inspired by an article about franchising in Inc. Magazine, Sharon licensed the company's first franchise location in Andover, Massachusetts in 1990.

 Stores

 Most Learning Express Toys locations are in strip centers, regional malls, lifestyle centers, and town centers.
 They range in size from around 1,200 square feet to 4,000 square feet, though 2,500 square feet is a typical size.